Subscribe to stay updated

 So, how can you start using packaging to boost your brand recognition and loyalty with customers?
 By incorporating your brand’s logo into your product packaging design.

-But branding your ecommerce or retail packaging is a little more complicated than just slapping your logo on a box and calling it a day.
+But branding your ecommerce or retail packaging is a little more complicated than just slapping your logo on a square cardboard box and calling it a day.
 In this article, we’re exploring what makes for good logo placement on product packaging and how the right placement goes beyond boosting brand visibility—to support brand identity.

 The basics of logo placement